Gray Days and Gold, September 2021

 Also mentioned in this episode is my friend Megan Foldenauer who, among other artistic endeavors, makes tiny photorealistic paintings.
 You can learn more about her art here.

 As always, thanks for listening.
 If you have questions, suggestions, etc. please feel free to contact me.
-And if you’d like to receive these posts via email, you can sign up here.
+And if you’d like to receive these posts via email, you can sign up below.
 Take care.